amedrz/docker-rails/README.md

 ### Connect the database

-Replace the contents of config/database.yml with the following:
+Replace the contents of `config/database.yml` with:

 ```yaml
 default: &default